Table of Contents

 Also, according to World Economic Forum, by 2030, there will be a 36% increase in delivery fleets in 100 major cities in the world which will cause carbon emissions to rise by 30%.

-So to reduce carbon footprint and transportation expenses, expedite deliveries, and improve customer satisfaction, you need to look for ways for optimization of last-mile delivery.
+So to reduce carbon footprint and transportation expenses and improve last-mile delivery performance and customer satisfaction, you need to optimize last-mile delivery.

 According to a Capgemini report, 75% of customers will buy more of a retailer’s products if satisfied with its delivery service.

-Long story short, you should invest time and effort to keep your customers happy by optimizing last-mile delivery correctly, as it can lead to repeat business and loyal customers.
+Long story short, you should invest time and effort to keep your customers happy by optimizing last-mile delivery correctly, which can lead to repeat business and loyal customers.

-Many online retailers have experimented with different delivery logistics optimization techniques, including expanding the last-mile network to improve the delivery experience and adding more drivers, partners, and part-time contractors.
+Many online retailers have experimented with logistics optimization techniques, including expanding the last-mile network to improve the delivery experience and adding more drivers, partners, and part-time contractors.

 The following five techniques have proven to be especially effective for making last-mile delivery more efficient: